unclecode/easy-blog/README.md

 - For both username index.js and slug.js we should check if userDoc doesn't exist the return { notFound: true}, for slug.js we should do it in getStaticProps
 - add pages/404.js for customized
+- This can be added to any page